Zacxalot/zacxalot.github.io/content/flat-blend/4-express-parser.md

     Ok((next_line, data_line))
 }
 ```
 You'll notice that on each line that we use a [combinator](https://github.com/rust-bakery/nom/blob/main/doc/choosing_a_combinator.md), we unwrap the result with a `?`.
-This means if the combinator failed, the error will get bubbled up and depending on how the original function was called nom can handle the result differntly.
-For example, the combinator that is calling our `data_line` function is a [`many1`](https://docs.rs/nom/latest/nom/multi/fn.many1.html), which will keep running a combinator on the returned remaining data until it returns an error, at which point it will return all of the data it managed to parse as a `Vec`.
+This means if the combinator failed, the error will get bubbled up and depending on how the original function was called nom can handle the result differently.
+For example, the combinator that is calling our `data_line` function is a [`many1`](https://docs.rs/nom/latest/nom/multi/fn.many1.html), which will keep running a combinator on the returned remaining data until it returns an error, at which point it will return all the data it managed to parse as a `Vec`.
 This is perfect for us as we want to keep parsing lines until we hit something we can't parse as a data line, such as an `ENDSEC;` which breaks up sections in STEP.

 With this so far we have parsed the `#13=` and the trailing `;` out of this:
 ```